Ecommerce Growth

 It’s a way for you to engage with your customers and encourage them to take the final plunge.

-Stuff like conversion rate, click-through rate, and average order value all give you an overview of how likely it is that your business will succeed.
+Metrics like conversion rate, click-through rate, and average order value all give you an overview of how likely it is that your business will succeed.

 But what about something deeper?

-If you’ve been in the eCommerce game for a while, you’re likely looking to understand how you can continually improve every single aspect of your business.
+If you’ve been in the eCommerce game for a while, you’re likely looking to understand how you can continually improve every aspect of your business.

 These 7 unconventional product page metrics help you do just that.